 Honda Tohru is an orphan with no other place to stay than a tent in the forest until the Souma family brings her in.
 However, the Soumas is no ordinary family, and they hide a big secret.
-When touched by any member of the opposite sex, they turn into animals of the Chinese zodiac.
+When touched by any member of the opposite gender, they turn into animals of the Chinese zodiac.

 Now, Tohru Souma must help Kyo and Yuki hide their curse from their classmates and friends, Arisa Uotani and Saki Hanajima.
 As she is pulled further into the mysterious world of Soumas, she meets more family members and makes friends along the way.
 She then learns that this curse has caused much suffering and has destroyed many a Souma.

 As she sat on a park bench collecting her thoughts, Nanami Momozono met a strange man hanging onto a tree to hide from a dog chasing him.
 After saving him from the dogs, she learns the man's name is Mikage.

 After learning about Nanami's situation, he offers her a house as a token of gratitude.
 She accepts the offer because she is homeless.
 When Nanami arrives at Mikage's house, she is surprised to find that it is not an ordinary home but a shrine of worship.

 3. Skip Beat!

 16-year-old Kyouko Mogami follows her childhood friend and love interest Shoutarou “Shou” Fuwa to Tokyo to support him as he works on his dream of becoming a top idol in the entertainment industry.

 But, after learning that Shou thinks of her as nothing more than a housemaid, she vows to retaliate by getting into the entertainment industry herself and beating him at his own game.
 However, Kyouko's revenge plan suffers an immediate setback when her chosen talent agency rejects her.
 Fortunately, the agency's president gives her a second chance and places her in the newly created “Love Me” section.